rasmusbp/Selector/README.md

 // outputs an error saying that 1 and 2 are existing items, and will NOT add 3. selector.add([1,2,3]);

-// outputs an errer saying that 9 does not exist, and will NOT select 1. selector.select([1,9]);
+// outputs an error saying that 9 does not exist, and will NOT select 1. selector.select([1,9]);

-// outputs a warning saying that 2 is not selected, and will NOT deselect 1. selector.select(1).deselect([1,2]);
+// outputs a error saying that 2 is not selected, and will NOT deselect 1. selector.select(1).deselect([1,2]);
 ```